Leave comments or report a bug

 joey in kangaroo pouch

-Animals such as kangaroos, wallabies, wombats, gliders, possums and koalas may be carrying young.
+Animals such as kangaroos, wallabies, gliders, possums and koalas may be carrying young.
 Joeys can survive impacts and may appear cold or unresponsive but can recover with warmth and care.

 Important: